 Out and About

 Door to Door Service for Community Safety and awareness is now in Fatai.
 Please be advise all household in Fatai our staffs will visit you for fire safety and prevention.
-And also West side to be aware our Community Safety Division will continue on their Door to Door service until they rich Ha'atafu.
+And also West side to be aware our Community Safety Division will continue on their Door to Door service until they reached Ha'atafu.